Tripsy/rcms/packages/tripsy/stub-chain/README.md

       composer require tripsy/stub-chain

-There is no configuration required, however if you wish to create / update the existing stub files, first you will need to run:
+There is no further configuration needed, however if you wish to update the existing stub files, first you will need to run:

       php artisan vendor:publish --tag=stub-chain

+*This will copy all the predefined stubs into /stubs/tripsy and also publish config file and language file.*

+If you want just to create new stubs just place them in the `/stubs` directory and follow the naming conventions (see **Managing** below)

 # Flags